qiangengyang/qiangengyang.github.io/_pages/misc.md

 ## My Philosophy ##
 My views are heavily influenced by [Daoism](https://plato.stanford.edu/entries/daoism/), [Chinese Buddism](https://www.pewresearch.org/short-reads/2023/09/21/6-facts-about-buddhism-in-china/), and [Confusianism](https://www.britannica.com/topic/Confucianism).
-Although I have no religious belief as I regard religion as another way to explain and appreciate the world, I am interested in the core ideas of any religion and absorb some of them into my own worldview.
+Although I have no religious belief as I regard religion as another way to explain and appreciate the world, I am interested in the core ideas of any religion and absorb some of them into my worldview.

 We can neither change the past nor predict the future, because every success requires the satisfaction of multiple conditions, including but not limited to hard work.
 If we tried our best yet still could not make it, just let it go.
 The world is full of randomness, so there must be something not for us and something else waiting for us.
 Even if we were able to accurately predict the future, such as who we would meet, when we would get a new job, and how much money we would make, life would become so boring because it is many surprising teeny-tiny things that make this journey full of excitement.